sympy/sympy/doc/src/modules/matrices/matrices.rst

     [3]

-In addition to creating a matrix from a list of appropriately-sized lists and/or matrices.
-SymPy also supports more advanced methods of matrix creation including a single list of values and dimension inputs:
+In addition to creating a matrix from a list of appropriately-sized lists and/or matrices, SymPy also supports more advanced methods of matrix creation including a single list of values and dimension inputs:

     >>> Matrix(2, 3, [1, 2, 3, 4, 5, 6])